 Q:

-What are the accepted payment methods and how many payments can I make?
+What are the accepted payment methods?

-In-person payments can only be made at our Ile-des-Soeurs campus.
 The College shall enter in the contract the terms of payment and the dates of required payments.
 Payment is required upon admission and upon signing the educational services contract.
 Then, the College allocates three payments spread over several weeks during a complete program.
 The payment dates will be indicated on your educational services contract.

-It is suggested that the student make an appointment for payment in person by communicating with his student services agent.
+In-person payments can only be made at our Ile-des-Soeurs campus.
+It is suggested that the student make an appointment for payment in person by communicating with his Student services officer or his Admissions advisor.

 Q: